Search by Keyword

 This bridge is characterized by the higher harmony of Paul throughout as well as George’s strident 12-string strums on the downbeat of every other measure, not to mention the flavorful little transitional notes he plays as the bridge concludes.
 Ringo makes his first appearance in the song during this section with his syncopated leg-slapping in measures five through eight and then thirteen thru sixteen.
 Although George’s sitar is resting during the bridge, he does put in a good cough at the end of the seventh measure (on the mono mix only).

 A second identically-structured verse then begins which features the reemergence of the sitar as a simple drone that’s heard on the downbeat every four measures.
-George also plays fragrant little phrases throughout on 12-string guitar from the original rhythm track.
+Harrison also plays fragrant little phrases throughout on 12-string guitar from the original rhythm track.
 (A lyrical difference between this and the first version appears, that being a switching of the lines “biding my time” with “drinking her wine,” as can be heard on “Anthology 2”.)
+A third verse immediately follows, which acts as an instrumental section of the song.
+After a quiet but detectable cue from an unknown person (as heard in the stereo mix), George once again plays the melody line on the sitar, repeating it twice this time to fill out the full sixteen measures.
+(He only plays this once on the first version of the song as heard on “Anthology 2”.)

 Another sixteen-measure bridge is then heard, which features all of the same ingredients as the first bridge with the addition of Ringo’s bass drum playing a quick “ba-bum” on the downbeat of every other measure.
 He also begins a tambourine rhythm that is heard on the two and three beat of every measure throughout.